TrevorMartz/TrevorMartz.github.io/README.md

 ### TODO

-unit tests
+-   unit tests
-lint rules
+-   lint rules
-typescript
+-   typescript
-storybook
+-   storybook
-styles???
+-   styles???
-navigation
+-   navigation
-theming
-translation
+-   theming -- added but need to make sure it is used everywhere
+-   translation?
-show off things? examples?
+-   show off things? examples?
-favicon
+-   favicon
-site doesn't load direct url's, because github is looking for the index.html file instead of using react router.

 #### Components to make